 This is an important factor to remember and 2020 was a good example of how quickly the economy can change.
 As a result of the COVID-19 pandemic shutting down businesses and changing business models, many companies were forced to lay off employees.

-With the availability of vaccines in 2021, businesses are starting to reopen but the market is completely different.
+With the availability of vaccines in 2021, businesses started to reopen but the market is completely different.
 For example, industries impacted significantly by the pandemic such as restaurants, retail, hospitality, and seasonal jobs are struggling to fill jobs and are raising wages to entice job seekers to work for them.

-On the other hand, many employees got a taste of remote work in 2020, and demand for remote jobs is on the rise.
+On the other hand, many employees got a taste of remote work in 2020, so the demand for remote jobs is on the rise.
 A recent FlexJobs survey found that after the pandemic, 65% of people still want to work remotely full time, and another 33% prefer a hybrid work arrangement where they split their time on the clock between the office and home.

 Many in-demand industries like tech & software, cybersecurity, e-commerce, gaming, and telemedicine are all jobs that lend themselves to remote work and the market for such roles will be extra competitive.
 If you find yourself looking for a job in one of these industries, or other in-demand industries, you may be going up against people who have very similar skill sets.

-This could significantly impact your value, especially if you live in a market where there are more qualified people with your same skill sets than available jobs.
+This could significantly impact your value, especially if you live in a market where there are more qualified people with the same skill sets than available jobs.
 In these cases, you'll have to go the extra mile to stand out, and you could still be looking at a small salary reduction.